CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 Writing this to only work for ``ℕ`` is overly restrictive, after all, we don't actually use any properties of ``ℕ`` on the right-hand side.
-Instead, we can have an identity function `A → A` that works for any type `A` at all.
+Instead, we can define an identity function `A → A` that works for any type `A` at all.

 ```